Love Maps: building your own relationship road map

 - Overcome gridlock: Gridlock occurs when partners become stuck in a perpetual conflict, and as Gottman explains, this is because it is often rooted in a deep existential base of unexpressed dreams resulting in an impasse.
 To move forward integrate and respect each other’s dreams and goals.
 They do not need to become yours but for the impetus to move forward, look for the underlying cause of the conflict, honor one another’s views and incorporate a shared vision.

-- Create shared meaning: Creating your own relationship micro-culture, using customs and traditions that are uniquely yours.
+- Create shared meaning: Creating your own relationship micro-culture, using customs, traditions, and relationship milestones that are uniquely yours.
 Building a shared inner life together with its own symbols, habits and meaning, and creating a shared level of meaning on a deeper dimension, fortifies your relationship against conflict, gridlock and time corrosion for a lifetime of healthy and happy love.

 Viewing these layered principles, highlighted in Gottman’s Sound Relationship House 2, it starts with the foundational Love Maps and culminates in creating a shared meaning.
 This provides a view of the destination for your journey to relationship stability and strength.
 Focusing on charting your own route, we will now take a closer look at the Gottman Love Maps to gain a deeper insight into how to build your own solid relationship.

 The Gottman Institute describes the theory behind Love Maps as “scientifically proven tools to strengthen and divorce-proof a marriage”,1 and with divorce rates in the North America between 40-50%,5 who wouldn’t want the opportunity to utilize such a powerful resource?
 So what is the secret behind it and how does it work?
 Buckle up and let’s go on a journey exploring Love Maps.